HumanOps/HumanOps/README.md

 1. **Humans build systems.
 Humans are part of systems.** Well architected, modern systems are as automated & self-managing as possible, but they still require varying degrees of human operation for maintenance, upgrades & incident response.
 Humans are therefor an integral component of the system & proper consideration should be given to their role.
 1. **Human issues are system issues.** Given humans are part of systems then human problems as a result of system operation should be considered as system problems & solved for just like technical problems.
 1. **Human health is organisation health.** Organisations are made up of people.
 Organisations need people.
 If work practises produce unhealthy people then the organisation is unhealthy & this needs fixing.
-1. **Humans need downtime** Unlike systems, humans need sleep & operate very poorly without it.
+1. **Humans need downtime.** Unlike systems, humans need sleep & operate very poorly without it.
 1. **Document.
 Share knowledge.
 Save time.** Sharing knowledge makes issues less likely to happen & easier to handle when they do.
 Reduce person dependency & enable others.
 1. **Reduce noise.
 Only alert when it really matters.** Alert fatigue is human fatigue.
 1. **Automate.
 Escalate to a human as a last resort.** Dealing with incidents rapidly & consistently without error is best suited to machines.
 The system should take actions where it can to resolve problems by itself & reserve involving the humans for the edge cases as “escalations”, rather than deferring to humans by default.